dylancabral/reading-notes/301/Read 02.md

 ## What types of things can you pass in the props?
+counters,display titles and subtititles,

 ## What is the big difference between props and state?
+state is something insides of a component, props are passed from the outside in where state is inside
 ## When do we re-render our application?
+when the state is changed

 ## What are some examples of things that we could store in state?
+counter, when you want to re render you need to store in state like something that changes based on user input, form,